2016 Hyundai Elantra First Drive

 The week couldn’t have begun more perfectly.
 The fantastic Pier South Resort-Hotel situated in the beautiful Imperial Beach – a short jaunt from one of my favorite California cities, San Diego.
 It could hardly get any better than this, could it?

 So, was that it?
 No, not even close.
 The next morning the presentations by Hyundai illustrated why the company is so proud of its new Elantra.
-North American President Dave Zukowski discussed the phenomenal growth record of the company in North America and that the growth would continue with six more new vehicle launches in 2016.
-He further noted that the growth in the CUV/SUV market was not lost on the company and that Hyundai itself has seen sales of its popular Tucson more than double in the last three years.
-Was that a hint of more great things to come in this market segment – I’d bet on it but … onward with the Elantra for today.
+North American President Dave Zukowski discussed the phenomenal growth record of the company in North America.
+Zukowski noted growth would continue with six more new vehicle launches in 2016.
+He pointed out growth in the CUV/SUV market was not lost on the company.
+As Hyundai has seen sales of its popular Tucson more than double in the last three years.
+Was that a hint of more great things to come in this market segment ?
+I’d bet on it but … onward with the Elantra for today.

 Scott Morgason, Director of Product Planning, discussed the objectives the company was achieving with the new Elantra.
 He noted that it comprises 30% of Hyundai sales in America.
 A full 34% of compact car buyers remain loyal, so it is important that buyers of the Elantra are not just satisfied, but ecstatic with their purchase and the vehicle’s performance.
 Enter, the newest Elantra.